-The MoF, as ČEZ's majority shareholder, has the power to nominate and elect two-thirds of the members of ČEZ's Supervisory Board.
-Czech law requires that ČEZ's employees elect one-third of the members of the Supervisory Board. ČEZ's Supervisory Board elects members to the Board of Directors.
-Members of the Board of Directors serve for four-year terms.
+ČEZ's Supervisory Board elects members to the Board of Directors.
+Members of the Board of Directors serve for four-year terms, and re-election is possible.
 The business address of each member of the Board of Directors and the Executive Officers is Duhová 2/1444, 140 53 Prague 4, Czech Republic.
+The Clerk of the Board of Directors attends all Board meetings and keeps minutes.